Isotonic Distributional Regression: Isotonic distributional regression

 for $z \in \real$.
 If $s(x)$ is empty while $p(x)$ is non-empty, or vice-versa, a natural choice, which we employ hereinafter, is to let $F$ equal the available bound given by the non-empty set.
 If $x$ is not comparable to any of $x_1, \ldots, x_n$ the training data lack information about the conditional distribution at $x$, and a natural approach, which we adopt and implement, is to set $F$ equal to the empirical distribution of the response values $y_1, \ldots, y_n$.

 The difference between the bounds (if any) in \eqref{eq:predbounds} might be a useful measure of estimation uncertainty and could be explored as a promising avenue towards the quantification of ambiguity and generation of second-order probabilities \citep{Ellsberg1961, Seo2009}.
 In the context of ensemble weather forecasts, the assessment of ambiguity has been pioneered by \citet{Allen2012}.
+Interesting links arise when the envelope in \eqref{eq:predbounds} is interpreted in the spirit of randomized predictive systems and conformal estimates as studied by \cite{Vovk2019}; compare, e.g., their Figure 5 with our Figure \ref{fig:example_CDFs}b below.